nishitjain97/Blog/ml_journey_blog/content/docs/linear_algebra/linear_algebra_MIT_18_06/chapter_04_factorization_into_alu.md

     - This gives us $(A^{-1})^T = (A^T)^{-1}$

+## Matrix Factorization

+- It is the decomposition of a matrix into a product of matrices

+- It finds usage in solving different classes of problems, ranging from dimensionality reduction to recommender systems

 ## A = LU

-- This is the most basic factorization of a matrix
+- This is the most basic factorization of a matrix and helps in understanding the matrix $A$

 - Using elimination, we go from $A \rightarrow U$